Gender inequality in South Korea: History

-Gender inequality in South Korea is largely rooted in the country's Confucian ideals and has been perpetuated and deepened by historical practices and events, such as military sexual slavery and Park Geun-Hye's scandal.
-However, contemporary South Korea has made great strides in attempting to reduce gender inequality through legislation and policymaking.
+Gender inequality in South Korea is largely rooted in the country's Confucian ideals and has been perpetuated and deepened by historical practices and events, such as Japanese forced sex slavery and Park Geun-Hye's scandal.
+However, contemporary South Korea has made great strides in attempting to reduce gender inequality through legislation and policy-making.

 Confucianism

 Confucianism is a socio-political philosophy and belief system that has had a long-standing influence on South Korean society.
-Originating in China, Confucianism ‘largely defined the mainstream discourse on gender ... from the Han dynasty onward’ and as a result has greatly impacted gender perceptions in countries that later adopted Confucian teachings, such as Korea, Japan and Vietnam.
-It was first brought to Korea in the fourth century and Neo-Confucianism was chosen as the national ideology during the Joseon Dynasty (1392-1910).
+It was first brought to Korea in the fourth century and Neo-Confucianism was chosen as the national ideology during the Joseon dynasty (1392-1910).

 Confucianism is an ideology that emphasises the importance of a social hierarchy in order to create a balanced and harmonious society.
 This hierarchy is illustrated through the Five Relationships, a key teaching in Confucianism that describes the main basic relationships between people as follows; ruler and ruled, father and son, husband and wife, elder brother and younger brother and friend and friend.

 The roles in each relationship were also prescribed individual duties which, for husband and wife, involved the husband acting as the bread-winner for the family while the wife was to stay at home, raise the children and maintain the household.
 The Three Bonds are an extension of these relationships that later appeared in Confucian literature and emphasise the hierarchical nature of the relationships as follows; the ruler over the ruled, the father over the son and the husband over the wife.
-This core Confucian principle emphasises a woman’s role as subservient to her husband.
+This core Confucian principle emphasises a woman's role as subservient to her husband.

 Another key teaching in Confucian literature that directly influences the subjugation of women are the Three Obediences and the Four Virtues, guidelines that describe how a woman should behave in society.
-The Three Obediences require that women ‘obey the father before the marriage, obey the husband after marriage, and obey the first son after the death of the husband’ while The Four Virtues require ‘(sexual) morality, proper speech, modest manner, and diligent work’.
+The Three Obediences require that women "obey the father before the marriage, obey the husband after marriage, and obey the first son after the death of the husband" while The Four Virtues require "(sexual) morality, proper speech, modest manner, and diligent work".

-The Joseon Dynasty saw a particular shift in gender roles as society transitioned from Buddhist to Confucian ideals.
+The Joseon dynasty saw a particular shift in gender roles as society transitioned from Buddhist to Confucian ideals.
 This resulted in the systems of marriage and kinship becoming patrilineal rather than matrilineal.
-As a husband’s role was deemed superior to that of the wife, men not only had control over inheritance matters, but ‘the right to grant a divorce was limited to the state and the husbands themselves’.
-Husbands were able to grant a divorce base on the Seven Sins for women or chilgeojiak (칠거지악); ‘disobeying one’s parents-in-law, failure to produce a male heir, adultery, excessive jealousy towards other women in the household, serious disease, stealing, and talking excessively’.
+As a husband's role was deemed superior to that of the wife, men not only had control over inheritance matters, but "the right to grant a divorce was limited to the state and the husbands themselves".
+Husbands were able to grant a divorce base on the Seven Sins for women or chilgeojiak (칠거지악); "disobeying one's parents-in-law, failure to produce a male heir, adultery, excessive jealousy towards other women in the household, serious disease, stealing, and talking excessively".